Commander of Air Combat Command visits Task Force-Southeast

 Accompanying Holmes on the visit was Chief Master Sgt.
 David Wade, the ACC command chief, whose previous assignment was as the Ninth AF command chief, making him familiar with much of the team and all of the work that went into establishing the numbered AF as a task-force capable command.

 “It’s pretty awesome to see this task force, having spent a couple years here myself and seeing all the hard work put in while I was here,” said Wade.
-“And we’re seeing it employed here fighting the virus in the U.S. doing important [Defense Support to Civil Authorities] work and so I just want to say thanks for all the hard work.”
+“And we’re seeing it employed here fighting the virus in the U.S. doing important [Defense Support to Civil Authorities] work and so I just want to say thanks for all the hard work from the team.”

 Holmes also thanked the team as he wrapped up his visit, stating his appreciation for the sacrifices of the task force members and their families back home during this historic time.